Patrik Pasma

-Patrik Pasma (born 2 March 2000) is a Finnish racing driver who last competed for Evans Grand Prix in the Formula Regional Asian Championship for Evans Grand Prix.
+Patrik Pasma (born 2 March 2000) is a Finnish racing driver.
+He last competed for Evans GP in the Formula Regional Asian Championship.

 Career

 Formula Ford

 Pasma started his single seater career in an array of different Formula Ford categories, mostly in the UK but some in his home country Finland.
 The Walter Hayes Trophy, Finnish Formula Ford Junior Championship, Champion of Brands and Marcel Albers Memorial Trophy were some of the categories he races in.
 Pasma's best result was a 2nd place finish in the Marcel Albers Memorial Trophy held at Circuit Zandvoort, he finished behind Irishman Stephen Daly.

 British F4

 Pasma signed up for his first season in British F4 in 2017 for Carlin alongside Jamie Caroline, Logan Sargeant and Lucas Alecco Roy.
 5 points finishes along with 2 podiums saw Pasma have a successful start to the season.
-However, an extremely serious car crash occurred with the Finn and JHR Developments driver Billy Monger on lap 4 of the 3rd race at the Donington Park.
+However, an extremely serious car crash occurred with the Finn and JHR Developments driver Billy Monger on lap 4 of the 3rd race at Donington Park.
 Pasma slowed along the Schwantz Curve that left Monger unsighted and caused him to slam into the back of the Carlin.
 Monger almost died in the crash, but Pasma was not seriously injured.
 After a long extraction process to get both drivers out of the cars, it was announced the crash meant Monger had both of his legs amputated while Pasma stayed in the hospital overnight for examinations.
 He was released without serious injuries.
 Pasma returned for the next round at Thruxton where he finished 13th in the first race and 7th in the two following, a couple more podiums and a handful of points scoring races saw Pasma end the season in 8th place.

 He returned for the 2018 season but jumping ship to Arden International this year.
 The season got off to an okay start as he battled Johnathan Hoggard for the lead of the second race and crossed the line 2nd to get his first podium of the year however both himself and Brit jumped the start meaning they finished 5th and 6th respectively, Sebastian Priaulx took the victory.
 His first podium eventually came as he once again battled Johnathan Hoggard who beat him off the line from pole in the final race at Donington, a safety car caused late pressure from Kiern Jewiss however the Finn crossed the line second.
 Pasma won the first race of his career at the first race Rockingham where he dominated the field getting Pole, the fastest lap and the race victory ahead of Red Bull duo Hauger and Doohan.
 Pasma finished the season with 2 wins, 11 podiums and 315 which placed him in 6th position.